michaelalt2304/streamlit-website/Readme.md

  1. Clone this repository.
  1. Create a [Google Cloud handle](https://cloud.google.com/?hl=en) for your account, enter a credit card to start the free trial.
 Don't worry, the $300 they give you should cover all work you need to do.
  1. Delete every file in the creds/ folder
- 1. Follow [this link's instructions](https://cloud.google.com/docs/authentication/application-default-credentials) with your Google account that you registered.
+ 1. Follow [this link's instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc) with the Google account that you registered to initialize default credentials.
  1. Move the file from its local location (Windows: %APPDATA%\gcloud\application_default_credentials.json, Linux: $HOME/.config/gcloud/application_default_credentials.json) to the creds folder with the following command in a Terminal window positioned at oddai_website:

 Windows Terminal